brianhanifin/Home-Assistant-Config/README.md

 [Using the example code from esphome.io][esphome-ble-hub] I deployed a bridge in my Garage to pass along the data from the Xiaomi MiFlora sensor I stuck in one of our plant pots in the Front Yard.
 I had this for over almost a year and was unable to get the data into Home Assistant, until now! :smile:
 #### ESP8266 + ESP8285
 -**Water Bowl Sensor**: [Using the Sonoff Basic button press binary sensor][esphome-sonoff-basic] as a starting point, I deployed a ESP8285 with two simple jumper wires attached to sense when the dog's water bowl becomes empty.
 If the sensor still reads the bowl as empty after 5 minutes then Alexa announces it is time to fill the bowl.-

+#### Shelly Boards
+These devices are great for shoving in a box behind a light switch to add smarts.

 #### SonOff Plugs
 **Basic, S31, POW R2**:
 These plugs control a hot water circulation pump, floor fans, landscape lighting, Christmas light strings, etc. One monitors the power usage of the Washing Machine so Alexa can announce when the clothes are ready to be moved to the dryer.